liebic/forge/README.md

 Instructions on how to run the program:

-How go use the program:
+How to use the program:

 | Method/Function  | Primary Author | Techniques demonstrated |
 | ------------- | ------------- | ------------- |